swapsCAPS/esp32-woohoo/README.md

 ## Devices
 Battery powered ESP32 + BME280 modules.
-They take measurements roughly every minute, send it to an mqtt broker and go back to sleep.
+They take a measurement, send it to an mqtt broker and go to sleep for `TIME_TO_SLEEP`, defined in `./config.h`.
-Code can be found in `./esp32-woohoo.ino`
+Arduino code can be found in `./esp32-woohoo.ino`

 ## Server
 Simple rust mqtt scraper to expose prometheus metrics.